JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 <img src="compose-multiple-windows.animated.gif" alt="Multiple windows" preview-src="compose-multiple-windows.png" width="600"/>

-For a more complex example, see the [Codeviewer](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/codeviewer) sample.
+For a more complex example, see the [Code Viewer](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/codeviewer) sample.

 ## Minimize a window to the system tray